NASA-PDS/wds-react-legacy/README.md

 Use the `X.X.X` semver syntax to set a version or `X.X.X-beta.X` semver syntax for a beta version.

 Use `npm publish` to publish a stable version or use `npm publish --tag beta` to publish a beta version.

+If you want to test a beta version make sure to install the beta version instead of the latest version.
+Use `npm install @nasapds/pds-wds-react@beta` for the latest beta version or `npm install @nasapds/pds-wds-react@X.X.X-beta.X` for a specific version.